chalcolith/kiuatan/README.md

 make && make test
 ```

-To use Kiuatan in a project you will need to add `kiuatan/bin` to your `PONYPATH` environment variable.
+To use Kiuatan in a project you will need to add `kiuatan/kiuatan` to your `PONYPATH` environment variable.

 ## Overview

-Kiuatan is very flexible.
-Kiuatan grammars are designed to match over linked lists of sequences of items of any type `TSrc` that is `(Equatable[TSrc #read] #read & Stringable #read)`.
-(The idea behind this is that you can match not just a single string, but a series of strings stored in a linked list.)
+Kiuatan grammars are designed to match over sequences of items of any type `TSrc` that is `(Equatable[TSrc #read] #read & Stringable #read)`, not just characters.

-There are a few fundamental concepts:
+> In fact, Kiuatan grammars match over linked lists of sequences of items.
+For example, you can match over a linked list of strings as if it were a single input string.
+You can throw out the parse results for a single node of the linked list and start over, retaining the results for the other nodes.
+This might be useful for dynamically parsing source code in an editor.

+### Workflow

+In order to use Kiuatan to parse some inputs, do the following:

+- Build a top-level grammar rule out of the various combinators that implement the [ParseRule](http://kulibali.github.io/kiuatan/kiuatan-ParseRule/) trait (see below).
+- Construct a [ParseState](http://kulibali.github.io/kiuatan/kiuatan-ParseState/) object that references a list of sequences of inputs.
+- Call `ParseState.parse()` with the top-level grammar rule.

+> Note that you can call `parse()` multiple times on the same parse state; subsequent calls will use the results memoized during previous calls.
+You can also clear the memo for a particular input segment and parse again (e.g. if that segment has changed by being edited).

+### Results

+If the parse is successful, you will obtain a [ParseResult](http://kulibali.github.io/kiuatan/kiuatan-ParseResult/) object.
+This contains information about the starting and ending positions of the top-level parse rule, as well as results from parsing child rules.

+### Custom Result Values

+When constructing grammar rules, you can provide lambda functions that act in the context of a parse result and construct a custom value for you.

+When you call `ParseResult.value()` on a parse result, it traverses the tree of child results in depth-first post-order, calling the provided lambda functions.
+The [ParseActionContext](http://kulibali.github.io/kiuatan/kiuatan-ParseActionContext) contains an array of the child results' values.

+> For convenience, the result value of a rule without a lambda function is the last non-`None` value of its child result values.
+This allows custom result values to "bubble up" without having to explicitly copy them to parent contexts.

+### Error Handling

+Kiuatan has a few features for error handling.
+You can use the special [RuleError](http://kulibali.github.io/kiuatan/kiuatan-RuleError) combinator to record error messages in the grammar.
+The [ParseState](http://kulibali.github.io/kiuatan/kiuatan-ParseState/) class has a few functions for obtaining information about errors:

+- `last_error()`: returns information about the last error encountered during parsing.
+- `farthest_error()`: returns information about the error encountered at the farthest position from the start.
+- `errors(loc)`: returns information about all the rules that failed at a particular location, as well as any error messages that were recorded.

+## Details

 ### [ParseRule](http://kulibali.github.io/kiuatan/kiuatan-ParseRule/)

 A parse rule represents a grammar that you want to use for parsing.
-Kiuatan provides several classes that you can use to construct grammars.
+Kiuatan provides several combinator classes that you can use to construct grammar rules.

 - [RuleLiteral](http://kulibali.github.io/kiuatan/kiuatan-RuleLiteral/): matches a literal sequence of source items, e.g. a literal string, if you are matching over characters.
 - [RuleClass](http://kulibali.github.io/kiuatan/kiuatan-RuleClass/): matches any one of a set of source items, e.g. a set of possible characters.
-- [RuleAny](http://kulibali.github.io/kiuatan/kiuatan-RuleAny/): matches any single input.
+- [RuleAny](http://kulibali.github.io/kiuatan/kiuatan-RuleAny/): matches any single input, regardless of what it is.
-- [RuleSequence](http://kulibali.github.io/kiuatan/kiuatan-RuleSequence/): matches a sequence of sub-rules.
-If any one of the sub-rules fails to match, the whole sequence fails.
+- [RuleSequence](http://kulibali.github.io/kiuatan/kiuatan-RuleSequence/): matches a sequence of child rules.
+If any one of the child rules fails to match, the whole sequence fails.
-- [RuleChoice](http://kulibali.github.io/kiuatan/kiuatan-RuleChoice/): tries to match one or more sub-rules in order, and succeeds on the first match.
+- [RuleChoice](http://kulibali.github.io/kiuatan/kiuatan-RuleChoice/): tries to match one or more child rules in order, and succeeds on the first match.
 A choice rule will not backtrack to a further choice if one has already succeeded.
-- [RuleRepeat](http://kulibali.github.io/kiuatan/kiuatan-RuleRepeat/): matches a sub-rule repeatedly.
-You can optionally specify a mininum number of times to match, and/or a maximum number of times.
+- [RuleRepeat](http://kulibali.github.io/kiuatan/kiuatan-RuleRepeat/): matches a child rule repeatedly.
+You can optionally specify a mininum and/or maximum number of times to match.
-- [RuleAnd](http://kulibali.github.io/kiuatan/kiuatan-RuleAnd/): Matches a sub-rule; if it succeeds, the rule itself succeeds, but the parse location does not advance.
+- [RuleAnd](http://kulibali.github.io/kiuatan/kiuatan-RuleAnd/): Matches a child rule; if the child succeeds, the rule itself succeeds, but the parse location does not advance.
 Used for lookahead.
-- [RuleNot](http://kulibali.github.io/kiuatan/kiuatan-RuleNot/): Matches a sub-rule; if it **fails**, the rule itself succeeds, but the parse location does not advance.
+- [RuleNot](http://kulibali.github.io/kiuatan/kiuatan-RuleNot/): Matches a child rule; if the child **fails**, the rule itself succeeds, but the parse location does not advance.
+Used for negative lookahead.
+- [RuleError](http://kulibali.github.io/kiuatan/kiuatan-RuleError): Fails the match and records an error message for the match position.

 ### [ParseLoc](http://kulibali.github.io/kiuatan/kiuatan-ParseLoc/)